We love scuba diving and always try to squeeze in as much of it as we can during our travels.

 El Nido in the Philippines

-We fell in love with the Philippines for so many reasons: the people, natural wonders like the Underwater River on Palawan island, the many secluded beaches, and of course, the world class diving.
+We fell in love with the Philippines for so many reasons: the gay friendly Filipinos, natural wonders like the Underwater River on Palawan island, the many secluded beaches, and of course, the world-class diving.

 Koh Lanta in Thailand